Let's talk about medical research: equity for Culturally and Linguistically Diverse (CALD) older patients

 The findings have guided the development of a bilingual and culturally appropriate iPad-based resource, Let’s talk medical research: Parliamo dI ricerca medica! to be used in clinical and community contexts to raise awareness about the purpose of medical research.
 The resource includes videos about the purpose of medical research and the process of consent; it also includes proof of concept technology to trial a novel consent process.
 The implementation phase will include a trial of the iPad-based resource, with researchers and patients at St Vincent’s hospital.

-Prof David Story, Anaesthesia Perio-operative Pain & Medicine Unit (APPMU), Melbourne Medical School, UoM
+Professor David Story, Anaesthesia Perio-operative Pain & Medicine Unit (APPMU), Melbourne Medical School, UoM

 Ms Anna Parker, Anaesthesia Perio-operative Pain & Medicine Unit (APPMU), Melbourne Medical School, UoM

-Prof John Hajek, Department of Italian, School of Languages and Linguistics; Research Unit for Multilinguism and Cross Cultural Communication
+Professor John Hajek, Department of Italian, School of Languages and Linguistics; Research Unit for Multilinguism and Cross Cultural Communication

 Dr Jo Hughson, Department of Italian, School of Languages and Linguistics; Research Unit for Multilinguism and Cross Cultural Communication